International Con Artist

 The biggest and most outlandish claim being a perpetual motion/over unity electric vehicle, that self charges while driving, and never needs plugged in; even claiming that you could run your house off the electricity it produces.
 To date, no demonstration of these claims has been conducted publicly, even with a claimed working prototype vehicle.
 For now, Stephen Brown is still CEO of HPIL Holdings.
 Stephen Brown attempted to acquire OTC:STGZ fraudulently, but was kicked out before he could do any damage.

-Stephen Brown recently started Retrospect Auto LTD, in the summer of 2022.
-Rumors are that it is related to Spyker, a failed EV company.
+Stephen Brown recently started Retrospect Auto LTD, in the summer of 2022, to scam investors of their money with a fraudulent Spyker deal.
 Ironically, this would be in direct competition of his Apogee HPIL EV scam...

 The only question now is, how will this end?
 Find out "Next Week!"